Skip to main content

 ~/.mastracode/skills/Global

-Lowest~/.claude/skills/Global (Claude Code compatible)
+~/.claude/skills/Global (Claude Code compatible)

 Each skill is a directory containing a SKILL.md file with instructions and trigger descriptions.
 Skills installed via symlinks (e.g., from npx skills add) are automatically resolved.